AdobeDocs/campaign-classic.en/help/installation/using/configure-fda-teradata.md

     * **[!UICONTROL Database]**: Name of the database (optional)

     * **[!UICONTROL Options]**: Options to be passed through Teradata.
 Use the following format: 'parameter=value'.
-Use a semi-column as separator between values.
+Use a semicolon as separator between values.

     * **[!UICONTROL Timezone]**: Timezone set in Teradata.
 [Learn more](#timezone)